 Taking out finance to buy a car is more common than you may think.
 When purchasing vehicles, you’ll find that the two most applied for types of financing are personal loans and car loans.
 So that begs the question, which is best for you?
 When it comes to a personal loan vs car loan there are a few factors you need to consider.
 Although they are similar in some aspects, personal loans and car loans are still different forms of finance.

-In this blog, we’ll help you understand the main differences between a personal loan vs car loan and which option may be best for you!
+In this blog, we’ll help outline some of the main differences between a personal loan vs car loan, as well as which option may be best for you!

 The exact terms of each will depend on who your lender is and the product they’ve offered you.
 However, here are some key features you would expect to find:

 This type of loan is borrowed for the sole purpose of financing only the selling cost of the car and related expenses such as car registration or licensing.
 Most car loans are also secured loans, meaning that the car you’re financing is used as security against the loan.
 What this means is if you fail to make your payments, your lender can repossess your car to make up for the owed amount.
 Here are some other features associated with car loans that you should know about:

 Unlike car loans, personal loans are considered a more flexible type of finance option.
 You have the option between choosing a secured personal loan or unsecured.
 It’s best to shop around and compare different quotes to find the personal loan with the terms and conditions that suit you and your needs the best.
 Here are some additional factors to consider when taking out a personal loan.